Workshops – June 7 & 8, 2018

 Workshop participants staying on to compete in the Fiddle Contest will be exempt from paying the Fiddle Contest entry fee.

 *Cancellations by June 1, 2018 will be refunded all but $25.
 No refunds after June 1.

 Family Rate: $130.00 per family member for three or more participants from the same home.

 Location: International Music Camp Burdick Center for the Performing Arts at the International Peace Garden.

-The 2017 Inductions to the Old-Time Fiddler’s Association Hall of Fame will happen right at 7:00pm followed by the concert.
-Admission ($10 USD) is required if not registered as a Fiddle Workshop/Showcase participant.
+The evening will start with the Old-Time Fiddler’s Hall of Fame Induction Ceremony with the concert to follow.
+The Hall of Fame Induction and Concert will take place at the Burdick Center for the Performing Arts in the International Peace Garden.
+Tickets are required if not registered as a Fiddle Workshop participant.
+Tickets for the concert are $10 USD.
 Gate admission to the International Peace Garden is also required.
 If you do not have a passport, a birth certificate (everyone) and photo ID (16 and older) is required to cross the border.